When did Julius Caesar die? It wasn’t on March 15th after all

 - AUC 2774 = AD 2021

-Anno Domini is Latin for “in the year of the Lord” refers to the birth of Jesus Christ. … B.C. means “before Christ”.
+Anno Domini is Latin for “in the year of the Lord” which refers to the birth of Jesus Christ. … B.C. means “before Christ”.
 Therefore, 1403 A.D. means the year 1404 (in the year of the lord).
 Anything that took place before the birth of Christ is referred to as BC.
 So Queen Cleopatra of Egypt died on August 30, BC.

 BC (all events taking place before the birth of Christ) are counted backward.
 So since Cleopatra died in 30 BC, we know that means she died 30 years before the birth of Christ.

 But back to Julius Caesar.
 Julius Caesar died on Id.
 Mart.
-AUC 710, which as I previously pointed out, actually converts to March 14, 44.
+AUC 710, which as I previously pointed out, actually converts to March 14, 44 BC.
 Here is how we know that … trust me when I say, it’s about to get complicated.
 But we have to work out the math to understand.

 The Julian calendar officially began on Kal.
 Ian.
 A.U.C.
 709. Kal.
 Ian.
 AUC 709 is a shorthand way of saying the first day of the month of IAN in the year AUC 709.